How to Select Fresh Seafood

 Take Home

-By following these guidelines, you can ensure that you're selecting the freshest seafood.
-Inspect the seafood you are purchasing for freshness and feel free to ask your local fishmonger questions.
-Remember to keep seafood cold to preserve its fresh flavor, which makes up most of the value of the seafood you've purchased.
-The quality of your ingredients will elevate your cooking and make meals more enjoyable for friends and family.
+By following these guidelines, you can ensure that you're selecting the freshest seafood available.
+Inspect seafood for freshness, ask your local fishmonger questions, and keep it cold to preserve the value of your fresh seafood.
+Remember, the quality of your ingredients will elevate your cooking and make meals more enjoyable for friends and family.

-So next time you're at the fish counter, keep these tips in mind when selecting seafood.
-For those looking to buy fresh salmon, tuna, or any fish from local seafood markets or fishermen, FreshAIG offers a convenient merchant directory and online marketplace to help you access the freshest seafood near you.
-Visit FreshAIG.com to include more seafood into your diet and find the freshest options available.
+For those looking to buy fresh salmon, tuna, or any fish from local seafood markets, FreshAIG offers a convenient merchant directory and online marketplace to help you find the freshest seafood near you.
+If these tips were useful, share them using #FreshAIG on your favorite social media platform and visit FreshAIG.com to include more seafood into your diet.

 FreshAIG Favicon